suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 2. Sign in as **Aaron Nicholls** with the PIN **102938**.

+   > If you did not see the option to provide the PIN, please sign in using the Email and Password.

 3. On the taskbar, select **Microsoft Edge**.

 4. If necessary, at the **Welcome to Microsoft Edge** page, select **Confirm and continue**.
 Close the Welcome page.